sergiocollado/potpourri/Notes_on_linux.md

 NETMASK=255.255.255.xxx
 ```

-to launch a network connection and attach it to a ip address, you do like:
+To launch a network connection and attach it to a ip address, you do like:

 ```bash
 $ sudo /sbin/ifconfig eth0 up 192.168.1.123